 The closest associate of Chaitanya Mahaprabhu was Gadadhara Pandita.
 Chaitanya thus entrusted Gadadhara Pandita to initiate students into their ancient lineage.
 Jiva Gosvami’s uncles, Rupa and Sanatana Gosvami received diksha from Gadadhara Pandita and Jiva Gosvami followed in the line of his uncles.
 (Read more details here)

 Today, there are many branches coming from Gadadhara Pandit, known as Gadadhara Parivar.
-One of the most eminent saints and scholars in this line is Sri Haridas Shastri Maharaja of Vrindavan.
-In addition to being a renounced monk, renowned teacher, and protector of cows, Sri Haridas Shastri Maharaja has translated and published over eighty books from Sanskrit into Hindi and Bengali, many with original commentary.
-He holds the special distinction of being the first person to translate and comment on Jiva Gosvami’s Sat Sandarbhas into Hindi.
-Sri Haridas Shastri holds nine graduate degrees and three postgraduate degrees in the six systems of Hindu philosophy.
+One of the most eminent saints and scholars in this line is Sri Haridas Shastri Maharaja of Vrindavan, who left this world on October 6th 2013 to enter into Sri Sri Radha Krishna’s eternal lila.
+In addition to having been a renounced monk, renowned teacher, and protector of cows, Sri Haridas Shastri Maharaja has translated and published over eighty books from Sanskrit into Hindi and Bengali, many with original commentary.
+He was the first person to translate and comment on Jiva Gosvami’s Sat Sandarbhas into Hindi.
+Sri Haridas Shastri Maharaja held nine graduate degrees and three postgraduate degrees in the six systems of Hindu philosophy.

 The Jiva Institute of Vaishnava Studies was founded with the direction and support of Sri Haridas Shastri Maharaj by his disciple and renowned teacher and scholar, Dr. Satyanarayana Dasa Babaji.